 - a physical fitness room;

-- an outdoor basketball court; and
+- an outdoor basketball court

 The Joint Sports Centre on Renfrew Road, jointly owned by CityU, Hong Kong Baptist University and Hong Kong Polytechnic University, provides various outdoor sports facilities including: